Linuxfabrik/lfops/roles/freeipa_server/README.md

 ## Troubleshooting

+**`Kerberos authentication failed: kinit: Cannot read password while getting initial credentials`**

+* Raised by the `ipa*` resource management tasks (groups, users, HBAC rules, etc.) when the password of `freeipa_server__ipa_admin_principal` has expired, which the default FreeIPA password policy does after 90 days.
+The KDC rejects the authentication as expired, `kinit` switches to its password change dialog and asks for a new password, and the ansible-freeipa modules only hand it the old one, so the login aborts before a ticket is issued.
+Confirm it on the FreeIPA server with `kinit admin`, which reports `Password expired.
+You must change it now.` before prompting.
+To fix it, log in to the FreeIPA Web UI with that principal, which asks for a new password right at login, or complete the `kinit` prompts on the server.
+Then set `freeipa_server__ipa_admin_password` to the new password and re-run the playbook.

 **`Kerberos authentication failed: kinit: Configuration file does not specify default realm when parsing name admin`**

 * Raised by the `ipa*` resource management tasks (groups, users, HBAC rules, etc.) after a previous run aborted partway through `ipaserver_setup_*`.
 The aborted run did not write `/etc/krb5.conf` and `/etc/ipa/default.conf` with a `default_realm`, and the next run's `ipaserver_setup_*` steps consider the install "already done" and skip.
 Verify on the target with `cat /etc/ipa/default.conf` and `grep default_realm /etc/krb5.conf`.
 Reset the partial install with `ipa-server-install --uninstall --unattended` and re-run the playbook. **Caution:** this wipes the LDAP backend; only run it on a host that has no production IPA data.